Three Palestinians killed as Israel launches new raid against suspected militants in the West Bank – KION546

 Israeli forces surrounded a building in the old city of Nablus early Tuesday before targeting it with a shoulder-fired missile, an Israeli statement said, triggering an exchange of gunfire.

-The Al-Quds Brigades, the military wing of the Palestinian Islamic Jihad, said on Telegram that its members in Nablus were involved in “violent confrontations with enemy special forces as they stormed the old city.”
+The Al-Quds Brigades, the military wing of the Palestinian Islamic Jihad militant group, said on Telegram that its members in Nablus were involved in “violent confrontations with enemy special forces as they stormed the old city.”

 About 40 people were injured, several critically, in the violent exchanges, in addition to the three men killed, according to Palestinian health ministry.

-Israel says Al Nabulsi is suspected of involvement in a series of recent shooting attacks on Israelis in the West Bank.
+Israel has accused Al Nabulsi of involvement in a series of recent shooting attacks on Israelis in the West Bank.

+The fatal clashes look set to test the strength of a ceasefire restored for Gaza just over twenty-four hours ago, which ended two days of Israeli airstrikes against Islamic Jihad targets and rockets fired towards Israel.

+An Islamic Jihad spokesman told CNN Tuesday that Israel was arresting and killing without any accountability.

 The-CNN-Wire